Humanfntorch/MachineLearning/Perceptron/README.md

  'avg' -> Uses the average perceptron prediction from all encountered sets of weights seen during fit (including total longevity of weights).
 Preferred variant
  'vote' -> Uses the voted average perceptron prediction from all encountered sets of weights seen during fit (including total longegivty of weights).
   # accuracy(self, x, y, variant = 'std'):
-   * x -> Input data used to calculate prediction binary labeling scheme (expected as numpy array)
+   * x -> Input data used to calculate prediction binary labeling scheme (expected as Pandas dataframe)
-   * y -> The true binary labeling scheme used to calculate accuracy of fitted perceptron model.
+   * y -> The true binary labeling scheme used to calculate accuracy of fitted perceptron model (expected as Pandas dataframe)
    * variant -> The variant used to calculate perceptron prediction, default is standard (see above for further variations).
+   * Returns: The accuracy of the perceptron fit against the true labeling scheme found in y determined by: # of correct predictions/len(y)

   All other methods are assumed to be private.
 Use at own risk.